Sigrid API documentation

 GET https://sigrid-says.com/rest/analysis-results/api/v1/objectives/{customer}/{system}/config

-This end point will return the following response structure:
+This end point returns the following response structure:

 {